lisp-mirror/lqml/examples/clog-demo/readme.md

 `~/quicklisp/local-projects/` directory:
 [CLOG for mobile](https://gitlab.com/eql/clog-for-mobile/-/blob/main/clog-2.2.tgz).

-If you want to run this example on the desktop, you need to uncomment the Qt WebEngine dependency in [../../src/lqml.pro](../../src/lqml.pro) and rebuild the `lqml` executable.
+If you want to run this example on the desktop (only tested with Qt6), you need to uncomment the Qt WebEngine dependency in [../../src/lqml.pro](../../src/lqml.pro) and rebuild the `lqml` executable.
 Additionally you need to clear the ECL cache of CLOG (see `~/.cache/common-lisp/ecl-...`), because the CLOG desktop version for LQML is different from the standard version (see `#+mobile` in CLOG fork, which is also needed on the desktop, if used with LQML).